-One of the coolest things about AR is hiding its capabilities in plain sight.
+One of the coolest things about immersive technology is the ability to hide its capabilities in plain sight.
 Using a smartphone camera, you can turn almost anything into a 3D experience; tons of brands are are now using 3D packaging which comes to life when viewed through a smartphone.

 For instance, Jack Daniels created an amazing AR experience using just their bottle label that could be viewed through any smartphone.
 AR creates an opportunity whereby any surface, design, or photo can be elevated, making the opportunities truly endless.